President & CEO

 Prior to co-founding AiViva, Diane co-founded Allgenesis, Inc., based in Taiwan, which was focused on developing new small molecules and therapeutic proteins for global markets.
 Diane served as CEO and Chairperson of the board from 2014-2015.
 Prior to starting Allgenesis, Diane was a senior executive at Allergan, Inc. where she established key R&D departments to support the discovery and development of novel drugs and bring them to patients.
 Diane played an integral leadership role in the development of many of Allergan’s successful commercial products.

-For her service and dedication to the community, Diane received the Spirit of Volunteerism Award from the County of Orange, Award for Chinese Cultural Leadership from Asian Business Association of Orange, and the Award of Vision in America from International Channel Networks.
+For her service and dedication to the community, Diane received the Spirit of Volunteerism Award from the County of Orange, the Award for Chinese Cultural Leadership from Asian Business Association of Orange, and the Award of Vision in America from International Channel Networks.
 Diane sits on the board of non-profit organizations and remains dedicated to her volunteer work within her communities.